 Best Design: Williams Sonoma Marble Mortar and Pestle

-The beechwood pestle is made for creating lush, smooth emulsions of fragrant basil leaves, pine nuts, garlic, and olive oil.
-You can also grind hard, dry spices, of course, but it will take a little more brute strength when you are working with a lighter wood pestle instead of something weightier like granite.
-But if your goal is having a beautiful mortar and pestle or making an authentic version of pesto superior to what you can achieve with a food processor, this is a kitchen essential.Continue to 5 of 7 below.
+The beechwood pestle is designed to create smooth emulsions of fragrant basil leaves, pine nuts, garlic, and olive oil.
+Our tester also used it successfully to grind dry spices, but it took a little more brute strength to work the lighter wood pestle instead of something weightier, like granite.
+Still, if your goal is to have a beautiful mortar and pestle or make an authentic version of pesto superior to what you can achieve with a food processor, this is a kitchen essential.